The most recent charter law went into effect as of Aug. 28, 2016.

 Closure of charter schools in Missouri has occurred for a variety of reasons including poor academic performance, financial distress or unsafe conditions.
 Sometimes the charter school boards make the decision to close a charter school because the school is financially insolvent.
 Other schools have closed because the school did not reach the goals agreed upon with their sponsors, so the sponsor closed them.
 Others have closed because their sponsor ceased being their sponsor due to poor performance.

-Charter schools may only be renewed for five-year terms.
+Charter schools are initially approved for five-year terms.

 Yes, teachers must be certificated to work in a charter school.
 There is a provision given in Missouri Charter School Law for charter schools in Missouri to have 80 percent of their teachers certificated and 20 percent qualified to teach with certification in other states, countries, etc.

 Charter schools are held accountable for all performance standards applicable to the grades served in the school.

 Refer to Section 160.405.9, RSMo. – the sponsor considers a comprehensive body of evidence to determine if the charter should be renewed.
 If the sponsor is convinced the charter school has met their criteria for renewal, the sponsor shall submit a renewal application to the State Board of Education for approval.
 Charter terms are for five years.